 Candidates for the Bachelor of Science in Education degree are also required to meet the following additional grade point average requirements.
 All GPA requirements include both Missouri State and transfer grades.

-Note: Many majors and minors require GPA's higher than the above stated minimums for admission, graduation, or both.
+Note: Many majors and minors require a GPA higher than the above stated minimums for admission, graduation, or both.
 Such requirements are listed as a part of the major or minor requirements.

 Students who complete more than one baccalaureate degree are only required to take the exam one time.
-Requests for exceptions to the exam requirement due to extreme hardship should be directed to the assessment office.
-Information regarding the University Exit Exam may be obtained online at http://www.missouristate.edu/assessment/.
+Requests for exceptions to the exam requirement due to extreme hardship should be directed to the Office of the Provost.
+Information regarding the University Exit Exam may be obtained online.

 A candidate for a degree who transfers credit from another college must meet the following residence requirements:

-Students who wish to appeal for exceptions to the general baccalaureate degree requirements as stated above should submit an appeal to the Degrees Committee.
+Students who wish to appeal for exceptions to the general baccalaureate degree requirements should submit an appeal to the Degrees Committee.
 The procedure for submitting an appeal is maintained by the Office of the Provost.